fcrepo4-labs/fcrepo-import-export-verify/README.md

 This same configuration file is used by the verification tool to set up the verification process, and is the only required argument.
 Optional additional arguments for the are described below.
 ```
-Usage: verify.py [-h] [-u USER] [-c CSV] [-l LOG] [-v] configfile
+usage: verify.py [-h] [-u USER] [-c CSV] [-l LOG] [-v] configfile

-Compare two sets of Fedora resources, either in fcrepo or serialized on disk.
+Compare two sets of Fedora resources (in live fcrepo or serialized to disk)
+and verify their sameness.

 positional arguments:
   configfile            Path to an import/export config file.

 optional arguments:
-  -h, --help            Show this help message and exit.
+  -h, --help            show this help message and exit
   -u USER, --user USER  Repository credentials in the form username:password.
   -c CSV, --csv CSV     Path to CSV file (to store summary data).
-  -l LOG, --log LOG     Path to log file (to store details of verification run).
+  -l LOG, --log LOG     Path to log file (to store details of verification
+                        run).
-  -v, --verbose         Show detailed info for each checked resource on screen.
+  -v, --verbose         Show detailed info for each resource checked on
+                        screen.
 ```